8/16/2024

 Mark Jensen

-to you Mark.
-Thank you so much Benno.
+Thank you so much, Benno.
 To sum up our financial development versus our targets.
-Our growth target is 8 to 10% through a combination of organic and acquired growth.
+Our growth target is 8% to 10% through a combination of organic and acquired growth.
 We expect continued good organic growth and maintain an active M&A agenda.
-Over time the growth target can be reached through a combination of organic and acquired growth.
-Looking at the profitability target we have a midterm adjusted EBITDA target of 9.5%.
-We are on our way to reach the target with an increased EBITDA margin amounting to .9% rolling 12.
-Most of the gap we have seen in the previous years is now closed thanks to three very strong quarters and we expect further improvements going forward.
-The leverage level is again a 2.1 times EBITDA which is well below our financial target primarily thanks to the strong EBITDA.
-We expect our solid cash conversion to continue which gives us potential to grow and provides financial flexibility.
-Free cash flow will be used for bullion acquisitions, future dividends according to our policy, for the share buyback program and eventually for debt reduction.
-Before we open for questions I would like to provide an outlook post quarter two 2024.
-Ambea's growth is expected to continue through a higher demand driving increased occupancy.
+Over time, the growth target can be reached through a combination of organic and acquired growth.
+Looking at the profitability target, we have a mid-term adjusted EBITDA target of 9.5%.
+We are on our way to reach the target with an increased EBITDA margin amounting to 8.9%, rolling 12.
+Most of the gap we have seen in the previous years is now closed thanks to three very strong quarters, and we expect further improvements going forward.
+The leverage level is again at 2.1 times EBDA, which is well below our financial target, primarily thanks to the strong EBDA.
+We expect our solid cash conversion to continue, which gives us potential to grow and provides financial flexibility.
+Free cash flow will be used for bulldog acquisitions, future dividends according to our policy, for the share buyback program, and eventually for debt reduction.
+Before we open for questions, I would like to provide an outlook post for Q2 2024.
+Ambea's growth is expected to continue through a higher demand, driving increased occupancy.
 We will also see effects from price adjustments versus last year.
 New Tita and Stanley plan to open several new units and care places in the coming quarters.
-New openings together with acquisitions will contribute to New Tita's growth going forward and more bullion acquisitions are expected this year.
-We expect the profitability to improve and we will continue to close the gap versus our profitability target.
-We have bought back more than half of the three million shares of the current share buyback program which we will continue.
-As of today the company owns .03% of Ambea's total shares.
+New openings together with acquisitions will contribute to New Tita's growth going forward, and more bolt-on acquisitions are expected this year.
+We expect the profitability to improve, and we will continue to close the gap versus our profitability target.
+We have bought back more than half of the 3 million shares of the current share buyback program, which we will continue.
+As of today, the company owns 5.03% of Ambea's total shares.
 The board has a mandate from the annual general meeting to buy back shares up to a maximum of 10% ownership before the next AGM.
 To which degree the mandate will be utilized is up to the board to decide.
 Finally, I would like to highlight the contribution of our employees.
-We provide care to 15,000 care receivers.
-Many of them with complex needs and where the efforts that goes in to provide quality care for better and more independent lives are truly impressive.
+We provide care to 15,000 care receivers, many of them with complex needs and where the efforts that goes in to provide quality care for better and more independent lives are truly impressive.
 The job done ensures a society where we look after and provide care and support to those in need.
-It is an integrated part of the Nordic welfare model and close to our hearts and minds when we strive to make the world a better place one person at a time.
-For that I express my gratitude to every employee at Ambea.
-And this concludes our presentation and we will now open for questions.
+It is an integrated part of the Nordic welfare model and close to our hearts and minds when we strive to make the world a better place, one person at a time.
+For that, I express my gratitude to every employee at Ambea.
+And this concludes our presentation, and we will now open for questions.

 speaker